Using Ansible with Testinfra test infrastructure

 pytest -vv --sudo --hosts=target-server --ansible-inventory=hosts --connection=ansible test.py

-The output terminal as below:
+The terminal output is as follows:

 run tetinfra ansible